zepedaj/xerializer/docs/source/content/intro.rst

    {'as_serializable': [<class 'MyGrandchildSerializer'>], 'from_serializable': [<class 'MyGrandchildSerializer'>]}

-Using ``register_meta=True`` is also a good way to debug class registration issues, as it will force class overrides or fail with a descriptive error message:
+Using ``register_meta=True`` is also a good way to debug class registration issues, as it will force class registration or fail with a descriptive error message:

 .. testcode:: register_meta